What does the Detail Devil edit?

 How much do your editing services cost?

-For a fairly ‘clean’ manuscript (i.e., one that does not require much work), you should allow around 2,500-3,000 words per hour for one copyediting pass.
-For manuscripts requiring a deeper edit, allow 1,500-2,500 words per hour.
-A second copyediting pass should take less time than the first, and this is usually quoted at 65% the cost of the first pass.
+For a fairly ‘clean’ manuscript (i.e., one that does not require much work), you should allow around 2,500-3,500 words per hour for one copyediting pass.
+For manuscripts requiring a deeper edit, allow 1,000-2,500 words per hour.
+A second copyediting pass should take less time than the first, and I usually estimate this at 65% the cost of the first pass.

 Manuscript preparation ~ formatting ~ styling

-A manuscript of 75,000 words will cost in the region of AUD250-500, depending on your requirements.
+A manuscript of 75,000 words can cost in the region of AUD250-500, depending on your requirements.
 I can give you an accurate quotation when I see your full draft manuscript.

-For a manuscript of 75,000 words, formatting your reference list to your publisher or university’s requirements will cost approx. AUD175-250.
+For a manuscript of 75,000 words, formatting your reference list to your publisher or university’s requirements can cost around AUD175-250.
 This does not include searching for references online for missing information.
 I can give you an accurate quotation when I see your completed reference list.

 Head over to the contact form now to send the Detail Devil some details!